HannesLoewe/pathway-comparison-ECM/README.md

 This repository contains the MATLAB files necessary to perform the Enzyme Cost Minimization algorithm that was developed by Noor et al. (2016) (https://doi.org/10.1371/journal.pcbi.1005167) and apply it to the comparison of different CO2 or C1 fixing pathways as presented in Löwe & Kremling (2021) (in review).
 Details on the purpose of this work can be found in the original publication.

 Dependencies:
-- Metabolic network toolbox by Wolfram Liebermeister (https://github.com/liebermeister/metabolic-network-toolbox)
+- The Metabolic Network toolbox by Wolfram Liebermeister (https://github.com/liebermeister/metabolic-network-toolbox)
-- Enzyme cost minimization by Wolfram Liebermeister (https://github.com/liebermeister/enzyme-cost-minimization)
+- Enzyme Cost Minimization by Wolfram Liebermeister (https://github.com/liebermeister/enzyme-cost-minimization)
-- All necessary dependencies of the two repositories
+- The SBtab toolbox by Wolfram Liebermeister (https://github.com/liebermeister/sbtab-matlab)
+- The MATLAB Utils by Wolfram Liebermeister (https://github.com/liebermeister/matlab-utils)
+- Note that, as of today, the packages are compatible, but backward compatibility can not be guaranteed in the future.
+In case of occuring errors, please contact us.

 Installation/Start:
 - Add the repository's folder to your MATLAB environment